e123-st/DL-model/README.md

 __DL models__
 The weights of models developed in our work can be found in DL_model.

 There are different kinds of input files in /example/input_file/, which are both the original Excel tables or txt files and splited txt files.
 The files of training/validation/test sets can be splited with the code in 'DataSplit.py'.
-Besides, the 'DataSplit.py' can also move the MOFids, labels,and continuous datas from Excel table to corresponding file instead of spliting data into training/validation/test sets..
+Besides, the 'DataSplit.py' can also move the MOFids, labels,and continuous datas from Excel table to corresponding file instead of spliting data into training/validation/test sets.